qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/01_introducing_gis.rst

 features and cost tens of thousands of Rands for each copy.
 In other cases, you can obtain a GIS Application for free.
 Deciding which GIS Application to use is a question of how much money you can afford and personal preference.
-For these tutorials, we will be using the Quantum GIS Application, also known as QGIS.
-Quantum GIS is completely free and you can copy it and share it with your friends as much as you like.
+For these tutorials, we will be using the QGIS Application.
+QGIS is completely free and you can copy it and share it with your friends as much as you like.
 If you received this tutorial in printed form, you should have received a copy of QGIS with it.
-If not, you can always visit http://hub.qgis.org/projects/quantum-gis/wiki/Download to download your free copy if you have access to the internet.
+If not, you can always visit
+http://hub.qgis.org/projects/quantum-gis/wiki/Download to download your free copy if you have access to the internet.